-Level Four - Administrative Hearing
+Administrative Hearing

-A complainant or school district that desires to appeal the written decision of the Office of the Superintendent of Public Instruction may file a written notice of appeal with OSPI within thirty (30) calendar days following the date of receipt of that office's written decision.
-OSPI will conduct a formal administrative hearing in conformance with the Administrative Procedures Act, RCW 34.05.
+The complainant or the district may appeal OSPI's written decision by filing a written notice of appeal with OSPI within thirty (30) calendar days of receiving the written decision.
+OSPI will conduct a formal administrative hearing in accordance with the Administrative Procedures Act, Chapter 34.05 RCW.